-Is There Uber In Tulum In 2024?
+Is There Uber In Tulum?
 No > 7 Alternative Ways to Get Around

 There are not currently any Uber or ride-sharing apps in Tulum.
 This is because the local Taxi Mafia pushed out all the ride-sharing apps so they could charge higher prices in tourist areas.
 It’s rumored that taxi drivers in Tulum make more than doctors because they charge such high prices!
 Other places in Mexico where more locals live, like Merida, Oaxaca, and Mexico City, have a variety of ride-sharing apps like Uber, Didi, and Cabify, but not the more touristic areas like Tulum and Cancun.